SlicerDMRI/whitematteranalysis/README.md

       pip install git+https://github.com/SlicerDMRI/whitematteranalysis.git

+Run 'wm_quality_control_tractography.py --help' to test if the installation is successful.

 Note: If you decide to use another python that does not already have VTK, you can compile VTK.
 * VTK: http://www.vtk.org/Wiki/VTK/Building
 * http://www.vtk.org/Wiki/VTK/Git/Download